Amzani/product-api-first/README.md

 ## Step6.
 Sync your API contract

-> Every API description MUST be published in adidas API design platform (apiary.io) and SHOULD be stored in version control system (Bitbucket, GitHub) in the same repository as the API implementation.
+> Every API description MUST be published in adidas API design platform (apiary.io) and SHOULD be stored in version control system (Bitbucket, GitHub) in the same repository as the
+ API implementation.

 - Host your API in github
 - Setup up Github/apiary Sync

+//Show it

 ## Step7.
 Setup API contract testing